-PAR PART A - to be completed by the applicant Full name of child Date Date of Birth Scho ool you are St Mary's Catholic Primary School, Bodmin apply ying for Plea Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this s this school.
-Criterion 2 Priority will next be given to children based on their exceptional medical or soc needs or those of their parents.

-Exceptional social or medical need:

-We give higher priority for children where there is an exceptional need to attend this school and not another school.
-The need must be specific to this school: a child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.
+PART A - to be completed by the applicant Full name of child Date of Birth School you are St Mary's Catholic Primary School, Bodmin St Mary's Catholic Primary School, Bodmin apply applying for Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 5 or those of their parents.
+6 Exceptional social or medical need: We give higher priority for children where there is an exceptional need to attend this school and not another school.
+The need must be specific to this school: a child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school. ional support but be specific to this school: a child may have very challenging circumstances that require if that support could also be provided at another school, there would be no exceptional